 Read next: 11 Free Things to Do in Tbilisi

-Where to stay in Vardzia
+Where to Stay in Vardzia

 There are a few guesthouses in Vardzia to stay if you prefer the quiet nature of the village.
 This also means you can see the cave complex before or after the day-trippers have left.

-Taoskari Hotel | This is the closest hotel to the Vardzia cave complex.
+Taoskari Hotel | This is one of the closest hotels to the Vardzia cave complex and has an incredible view.
 They have a nice garden and outdoor swimming pool for the summer, but it’s best feature is the balcony views of the caves.
+It’s quite budget friendly.
 Check prices here.

 Akhaltsikhe